arduino/docs-content/content/arduino-cloud/01.guides/06.javascript/javascript.md

 ### Create Variable

-Next step is to create a cloud variable, which we will later interact with in our JavaScript code.
+Next step is to create a Cloud variable, which we will later interact with in our JavaScript code.

 1. While in Thing configuration, click on **"Add Variable"** which will open a new window.
 2. Name your variable `test_value` and select it to be of an `int` type.